mozilla/remote-settings/docs/adr/adr_003_bundling_collection_data.md

 If we can bundle these downloads together by collection, we could reduce the number of requests for certain collections from almost thousands to a few.
 This should reduce the overall time required to download the data (less time establishing connections), which will reduce power usage and improve the user experience.

 Note: This improvement is primarily targeting new clients, or clients that are very out of date.
 Clients that are established and updating daily will not see improvement from this.
-However, we will be working on new binary replication logic that will help established clients in the future.

 ### Data Bundling
 We distinguish two parts for this data bundling: